Welcome

 - name: DataSet sample

-Most of the cases the JSON format is not an array.
-For these cases it is possible to use the powerful transformation language JSONAta to transform a dataset using the expression
+In most of the cases, the JSON format is not an array.
+For these cases it is possible to use the powerful transformation language JSONata to transform a dataset using the expression

 attribute.
 In the following example the array of objects is transformed into a JSON array: